-After the frenzy, the GDPR and the new Data Protection Act 2018 apply from today, but as Blake Morgan explains, those in charge of compliance won't be breathing a sigh of relief just yet…
+After the frenzy, the GDPR and the new Data Protection Act 2018 apply from today, but as Elisabeth Bell explains, those in charge of compliance won’t be breathing a sigh of relief just yet…

 It is not often that a new piece of regulation generates such uproar, achieving even more Google searches than Beyoncé this week, but in heralding a new data protection standard for the digital age, the GDPR has already been a success in changing the discourse around privacy and accountability.